Adopting a Child from Morocco FAQs

 - Marital History: No more than one divorce in total for each spouse

 - Age of child at placement: 5 months and older

 - Gender Preference: Both boys and girls; shorter wait times for families open to boys

 - Parent Health: Excellent health without major medical concerns

 - Parent Mental Health: Considered on a case-by-case basis; no severe conditions

 - Education: High school diploma or equivalent education

-- Prior Criminal History: Would consider minor offense older than five years on a case-by-case basis; no drug offenses
+- Prior Criminal History: Minor offense older than five years considered on a case-by-case basis; no drug offenses

 Join us on October 10th, 2019, at 7:00 pm CST for this live webinar to learn more about the New Beginnings’ Morocco Program — eligibility, children available, length of time and the kafala process.
 Hear from staff directly and enjoy the opportunity to ask questions....